TonicBoomerKewl/pg3d-bots-accounts-creator/README.md

 - Follow the Instructions Provided in the Program.

 # Avoiding IP Bans: **(Abandoned)**
-- Use a VPN when Running the Program,
+- Use a VPN While Running the Program,
-- Program will Notify You if You're IP Banned,
+- The Program Till Notify You if You're IP Banned,
-- Don't Create more than 32 Accounts,
+- Never Create more than 32 Accounts,
-- Don't Use more than 2 Threads,
+- Never Use more than 2 Threads,
 - Switch Your VPN Constantly while Using,
-- A List of Working VPN(s) are Below in FAQ,
+- A List of **Working VPN(s)** are Below in FAQ,
 - **If You Still Keep Getting IP Banned, Most Likely, the Abandoned Version is "Patched"**.

 # FAQ: **(Abandoned)**